 Are you looking for technical documentation, are you interested to learn more about the measuring principles of Bronkhorst products, or you do want to get in contact with a Bronkhorst Service Engineer?
 This section will guide you to the relevant service & support topics.

 The amount of air in ice cream (often called overrun) affects the taste, texture and appearance of the finished product.
 Higher aeration will produce a tastier and smoother ice cream.
 A side effect of adding air to ice cream is that it tends to melt more quickly.
-Thus, for attaining an optimal structure of the ice cream, it is important to have a stable inlet air flow in the production process with a constant cream/air ratio.
-This can be achieved by using a mass flow controller.
+Thus, for attaining an optimal structure, it is important to have a stable inlet air flow in the production process with a constant cream/air ratio.
+This can be achieved by using a mass flow meter.

 To get a better idea on the effect of air on ice cream, you can think of whipped cream.
 Whipped cream – basically cream with air - has a different texture and taste than plain cream.
 To learn more about this process, please read the story of our guest blogger Hans-Georg Frenzel, from Hansa Mixer, where he explains how air is used to create whipped cream.

 Are you interested in more air flow meter solutions and examples?
 Check our customer application stories about: aeration in fish farming, aeration control in effluent treatment or read here more about air flow meters for aeration process in the food & beverage industry.

 To find out which flow meters are ideal for you to use for your aeration process, have a look at our application story regarding ice cream aeration.